dtbootcamp/getting-started-with-git-and-github/README.md

 getting-started-with-git-and-github
 ===================================

 Explaining Git and GitHub.
 Forked from [Jaime Kosoy](https://github.com/jkosoy).
-The following commands below are to be run in the Terminal.App for Mac or Linux.
+The following commands below are to be run in the Terminal.App for Mac OSX or Linux.
 For a good overview on how to use the Terminal see [this tutorial](http://cli.learncodethehardway.org/book/).

 Git Flow
 ==================

 This snippet is designed to explain Vincent Driessen's [git branching model](http://nvie.com/posts/a-successful-git-branching-model/), at least as well as I understand it.
-Speacial thanks to [Stephen Koch](https://twitter.com/skoch) for being the true master here.
+Special thanks to [Stephen Koch](https://twitter.com/skoch) for being the true master here.

-This tutorial is for Linux or OSX.
-Feel free to use Cygwin or write a fork for windows.

 A way to think about Git and Github.
 ------------